 Essential Study Skills (What Every Student Should Know)

-The 56 lessons in Essential Study Skills (What Every Student Should Know) will teach your students the executive function skills they need to “work smarter, not harder.”
-This e-Book features print or digital resources.
+The 56 lessons in Essential Study Skills (What Every Student Should Know) will teach your students the executive function and study skills they need to “work smarter, not harder.”

 All program components are digital downloads (no print books).